sys-bio/BiomodelsStore/README.md

 # BiomodelsStore

 A repository that stores biomodels.
 BiomodelsCache can be used to search for and choose models.
-The chosen models are retrieved from this repository using PyGithub (GitHub API).
+Models can be retrieved from this repository using PyGithub (GitHub API), or any other Github API as per the use cases.